OUR 2022 AWARDS ARE COMING SOON

-Look back at this year's winner being crowned in our special live event.
+Look back at 2021's winner being crowned in our special live event in the meantime!

 The B1M's Construction Story of the Year award shines a spotlight on some of the most inspiring and innovative construction stories across the globe.
 We’re looking for projects or ideas that promote positive change in the architecture, engineering and construction (AEC) industries.